Admission

 International students, unless admitted under a contract or agreement establishing alternative requirements, must fulfill the following requirements for admission:

-- Have all admission requirements and required documents on file 60 days before the start of classes if prospective students are still residing outside of the United States.
-Prospective students presently attending a college or high school in the United States must submit all materials 30 days before the start of classes.
+• Have all admission requirements and required documents on file 60 days before the start of classes if prospective students are still residing outside of the United States.
+Prospective students currently attending a college or high school in the United States must submit all materials 30 days before the start of classes.

-- Submit a grade average of 3.0 on all course work completed at English language centers or for intensive English courses completed at other colleges or universities if prospective students are already in the United States.
-Students in degree-seeking academic programs at all other accredited institutions must have earned a cumulative grade point average of 2.0.
+• Submit a grade average of 3.0 on all coursework completed at English language centers or for intensive English courses completed at other colleges or universities if prospective students are already in the United States.
+Students in degree-seeking academic programs at all other accredited institutions must have earned a cumulative GPA of 2.0.

-International students on F-l Visas must comply with the following regulations:
+International students on F-1 Visas must comply with the following regulations:

 Admission Policy